UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 ### Analysis

+Some novel aspects of this method are its advanced cropping feature which allows the FC layers to focus on determining orientation rather than trying to identify cars and its novel loss function which is utilize cosine difference.

 The model was able to beat stereo/semantic segmentation models thanks to its clever geometric insights.
 It was able to achieve:

 - 1st place for Average Orientation Estimation, Average Precision on KITTI Easy/Moderate datasets

 - 1st place on KITTI Hard in Orientation Score (excludes 2D bounding box estimation)

-- Beats SubCNN in other metrics (e.g. 3D box IoU)
+- Beats SubCNN in other metrics (e.g. 3d box IoU)
 3-8 deg of orientation error across KITTI Easy/Moderate/Hard

 ![EGO10]({{ '/assets/images/32/3d11.png' | relative_url }})